Tucker29/hello-world/English_1.md

 # English
 # conviction: 1.belief/faith   2. a formal declaration of someone is guilty.
+## 2018.11.19
+counterfeit: imitate fraudulently.
+blazer: a light-weight jacket, solid-colored often wore as part of a uniform by members of a club, school, sports team.

 ## 2018.11.18
 malnutrition: lack of nutrition.
 insole: 鞋垫.